Skip to main content

 What is a General Studies Degree?

-In today’s ever-changing job market, employers look for adaptable candidates with a comprehensive skill set.
+In an ever-changing job market, employers look for adaptable candidates with a comprehensive skill set.
 This is where a general studies degree comes into play, as an academic program offering the flexibility to explore various disciplines while honing transferable skills.
 It's underpinned by a strong foundation in general education.

 "The Commons," as it is known at Southern New Hampshire University (SNHU), covers mathematics, humanities, social sciences and natural sciences, which equips you with comprehensive knowledge and holistic thinking abilities.

 What is General Studies?

+General studies, as the term suggests, encompasses a wide range of academic disciplines.
 Rather than focusing on a specific field, a general studies program allows you to explore an array of subjects such as humanities, social sciences, natural sciences and the arts.

 This approach provides a more comprehensive educational experience and encourages a multidisciplinary perspective.
 Petr Cikhart ‘22, a Bachelor of Arts (BA) in General Studies graduate from SNHU, valued this variety.

-“I wanted to broaden my horizons, discover new things, learn about things I didn’t know before and do something that was different from my work shooting movies and TV shows,” he said.
+“I wanted to broaden my horizons, discover new things, learn about things I didn’t know before, and do something that was different from my work shooting movies and TV shows,” he said.

+She said the general studies degree offers flexibility and customization to take the best courses and concentrations that align with your goals.
 Concentrations to consider pairing with your general studies degree may include:

 Wondering what other focuses could be an option at your school?
 An admission counselor can fill you in — or your academic advisor if you're already in school.